 For laid-back craft beers and pub grub, hit up the Broadway Brewhouse Downtown.
 To enjoy dinner & drinks with a side of live music, drop in at Honky Tonk Central or Tin Roof.

-Fans of country should carve out time to stop in for a cold beer at Dierks Bentley’s Whiskey Row or Blake Shelton’s Ole Red.
+Fans of country music should carve out time to stop in for a cold beer at Dierks Bentley’s Whiskey Row or Blake Shelton’s Ole Red.
 For a more historical experience, settle in at Tootsie’s Orchid Lounge.

 Where to stay with 24 hours in Nashville